Technology, Innovation and Enterprise

 The work in this area concerns corporate governance, corporate control and performance, takeovers and executive pay.
 New international collaborative work examines the growing importance of cross-border mergers and acquisitions and the consequences for policy.

 Dr E.W.
 Garnsey

-A major programme of work has been undertaken concerning the birth and growth of small and medium-sized enterprises and their role in innovation.
+A major programme of work has been undertaken concerning the birth and growth of small and medium-sized enterprises and their role in innovation(L4).
 The findings of this work have been widely disseminated and have attracted the attention of Government departments and policy-makers.
-A major survey of 2500 firms resulted in a number of publications(L8,L9,L10,L11,L15,L18).
-The conceptual and technical problems of such surveys have been investigated on behalf of the European Commission(L16,L17).
-Another research output concerns the relationship between growth and company size, taking account of attrition biases(L13).
+A major re-survey of 2500 firms has been undertaken and the findings will be available in the near future.
+The conceptual and technical problems of surveys of very small enterprises have been investigated on behalf of the European Commission.

-Papers which aimed to strengthen the theoretical base of empirical work on technological enterprise were produced(L20,L22).
+Work aiming to strengthen the theoretical base of empirical work on technological enterprise and innovation continued(L2,L5).

 Dr S. Scholtes